 Cranial osteopathy that helps with healing and the release of tension from the nervous system.

 High Velocity Thrusts (HVTs) (joint pops) are sometimes used when necessary by osteopaths to help increase the speed of healing, and to quickly reduce pain.
 Most often used by chiropractors, this technique was actually first promoted and used by A.T Still the founder of osteopathy and who trained B.J.
 Palmer the founder of chiropractic.
 Osteopaths are highly trained in the use and safety of this technique.
 There are some differences in the techniques used between osteopaths and chiropractors and used by osteopaths often only as part of a wider treatment plan to promote full and sustained healing.
 For more information, please get in touch.

-Poor posture and environmental factors such as time spent at desks and on chairs, or that come from sleeping habits, driving, sports and hobbies, may place increased stress on the muscles, ligaments and joints of the spine and extremities, and this increased stress over time can cause complex changes to the workings of the musculoskelital system, often leading to muscle and joint pain and dysfunction.
+Poor posture and environmental factors such as time spent at desks and on chairs, or that come from sleeping habits, driving, sports and hobbies, may place increased stress on the muscles, ligaments and joints of the spine and other joints.
+This increased stress over time can cause complex changes to the workings of the musculoskeletal system, often leading to muscle and joint pain and dysfunction.
 Osteopathic treatment helps to remove the stress from the joints and muscles of the body to reduce tension and muscle spasms.
 Specific treatment can be targeted for long term improvement in posture, and strengthening exercises and advice given maintaining optimal health and function.